Git-Vdim-Hub/nextjs-shell/README.md

 ```
 Since this framework is using Apollo/GraphQL, you will need to add a user in order to read the backend output.
 Open the graphQL server [http://localhost:3000/api/graphql](http://localhost:3000/api/graphql)

 Follow apollo steps for a mutation and create a new user.
-You will need to add the user to the database manually.
+You will need to add the user to the database manually.(GraphQL/Apollo How To)[https://coding-boot-camp.github.io/full-stack/apis/graphql-playground-guide]

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 You should see Helloo !! as the very top, followed by an output of the user you created..